remix-run/react-router/docs/how-to/suspense.md

 # Streaming with Suspense

-Streaming with React Suspense allows apps to speed up initial renders by unblocking initial UI by deferring non-critical data.
+Streaming with React Suspense allows apps to speed up initial renders by deferring non-critical data and unblocking UI rendering.

 React Router supports React Suspense by returning promises from loaders and actions.